Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of Abelian differentials

-Let $\Hgms$ denote the set of $(X,\xi,\{\g_1,\dots,\g_m\})$ verifying \begin{itemize} \item[(a)] none of the connections $\{\g_1,\dots,\g_m\}$ is parallel to the field $\xi$, \item[(b)] every geodesic ray emanating from the singular points of $X$, which are called {\em separatrices}, in directions $\pm\xi$ intersects the interior of one of the saddle connections $\{\g_1,\dots,\g_m\}$. \end{itemize}
+Recall that a geodesic ray emanating from any point in $\Sig$ is called a {\em separatrix}.
+Let $\Hgms$ denote the set of $(M,\{\g_1,\dots,\g_m\}) \in \Hgm$ satisfying \begin{itemize} \item[(a)] none of the saddle connections $\{\g_1,\dots,\g_m\}$ is vertical, \item[(b)] every vertical separatrix intersects the interior of one of the saddle connections $\{\g_1,\dots,\g_m\}$. \end{itemize}

-\begin{Lemma} $\Hgms$ is an open dense subset of $\Hgm$. \end{Lemma} \begin{proof} It is not difficult to see that both conditions (a) and (b) are open conditions, thus $\Hgms$ is an open in $\Hgm$.
+\begin{Lemma} $\Hgms$ is an open dense subset of full measure of $\Hgm$. \end{Lemma} \begin{proof} It is not difficult to see that both (a) and (b) are open conditions, thus $\Hgms$ is an open in $\Hgm$.